DocumentAlchemy/sample-code/nodejs/qr-code/README.md

 node create-qr-code HbblCNv7gLN2pasWFK44 "https://documentalchemy.com"
 ```

-will create a file (by default named `qr-code.png` in the current working
+will create a file (by default within the current working directory and named
-directory) containing a QR code the encodes the URL
+`qr-code.png`) containing a QR code the encodes the URL
 `https://documentalchemy.com`.
 Scanning that QR code with your smartphone
-should open the DocumentAlchemy home page in your browser.
+should open the [DocumentAlchemy home page](https://documentalchemy.com) in your browser.